Qase/KotlinLogger/README.md

 Smart android logger written in kotlin language.

 Mostly used in Prague based android develpoment company - [Quanti](https://www.quanti.cz/) for everything.
+Product is still being actively developed.

 ## Features
 * Usable in every JVM language including Java/Kotlin/Scala ...
 * Very easy to use
-* No more TAGs
+* No more TAGs, but you can still use them
 * Easy to extend using your own logger
 * Lot of optional parameters
 * Lightweight
+* Possibility to print system info
 * Sample [app](github/sampleApp.png) is ready to build

 ## Code Example